fsprojects/Paket/docs/content/faq.md

 You have no control over this process.

 Paket on the other hand is always generating the [lockfile](lockfile.html) in the solution root.
 This file allows you to see exactly what's happening with you dependencies.
+The [paket outdated](paket_outdated.html) command will list you all packages which are have new versions available.

 Resolving dependencies from NuGet is really slow
 ------------------------------------------------